Placements Manager Sarah talks you through what you need to know about university work placements.

 For more information, contact our Faculty Placement Team: Placements@anglia.ac.uk.

 Placements aren’t guaranteed as they rely heavily on the market availability and on your own enthusiasm and commitment.
 Like any job application, applying for a placement will require a CV, covering letter, interview(s), and for the more competitive placements, assessment centres to ensure that the placement will provide a good fit for both you and the employer.

 We are here to help support you in your search for a placement and are always on the lookout for upcoming opportunities.
 We have connections with a number of local organisations who are always looking for enthusiastic students to join their team.
 We'll advertise placement positions through internal adverts on the University Jobs Board website and email opportunities directly to your student email.
 We will also invite employers to lectures, seminars and Careers Fairs throughout the year so you can find out about upcoming placements directly from the companies themselves.

 We also encourage you to search for your own placement opportunities in order to find a company and role that will really appeal to you and your interests.
 A great starting point is searching through online placement websites such as Gradcracker, PlacementUK, and RateMyPlacement.
 Please note that the placement must relate to your degree and must be approved by the University before you can enter into a contract with the company.
 If you’re successful in finding an organisation who can support your placement, please contact the Placement Team straight away in order to complete the correct approval forms.

-For more information, please contact the FST Placements Team at FST-Placements@anglia.ac.uk.
+For more information, please contact the Placements Team at Placements@anglia.ac.uk.

-The first step you need to take to secure a placement is to send your CV and covering letter to either the Placement Team or the Organisation, depending on the terms of the application.
-If you’re offered an interview and successfully receive a firm offer of employment, you must inform the Placement Team immediately.
+The first step is to send your CV and covering letter to either the Placement Team or the organisation you'd like to work for (depending on the terms of the application).

 Some of our previous students have held placements at the following companies: